 Pursuing a bus accident claim can be incredibly complicated, especially if the bus driver or company was responsible.
 Call (212) 986-7353 for help.

-The knowledgeable NY injury attorneys at WRSH have the resources necessary to investigate the cause of your bus collision and will work tirelessly to gather solid evidence and testimony to build a strong case against the responsible party.
+The knowledgeable NY injury attorneys at WRSMH have the resources necessary to investigate the cause of your bus collision and will work tirelessly to gather solid evidence and testimony to build a strong case against the responsible party.
 A successful case can provide the financial support you need and deserve.

 Commercial buses are a popular mode of transportation in New York.
 These large vehicles are used for commuting inside the city as well as sightseeing tours and state-to-state travel.
 Deemed one of the safest forms of travel in the United States, buses are involved in only 0.05% of vehicle collisions each year, according to data from the National Highway Traffic and Safety Administration (NHTSA).
 However, while bus accidents in New York do not occur as often as other motor vehicle accidents, bus crashes still have devastating effects on victims, leaving many with serious injuries or worse.